 A growing body of scientific evidence suggests that free radicals may play an important role in the development of certain mental health conditions, including depression.
 So what helps fight free radicals?
 Once again—fruits and vegetables, which are rich in antioxidant compounds that help protect the body from oxidative stress.

-Now that you know what can help your mental health, what can harm your state of mind?
+Now that you know what can help your mental health, what can hurt your state of mind?

 Sweetened beverages—such as soda and many sports drinks—have been linked to an increased risk of depression (CDC study details).
 In fact, adding sweeteners can reduce or even eliminate some of the natural benefits a beverage may otherwise provide.